nisha4r/Work-Day-Scheduler/README.md

 <!-- @TODO: create ticket to review/update image) -->
 ![A user clicks on slots on the color-coded calendar and edits the events.](./assets/images/work-day-scheduler.png)

-## Review
+## Git

-You are required to submit the following for review:

-* The URL of the deployed application
+* The URL of the deployed application: https://nisha4r.github.io/work-day-scheduler/

-* The URL of the GitHub repository, with a unique name and a README describing the project
+* The URL of the GitHub repository:  https://github.com/nisha4r/work-day-scheduler
 - - -